lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-28-dragan-on-lack-of-design-skills.md

 And yes, putting a bunch of events with a bunch of properties on Kafka is the same as having a huge monolith database where anyone can reach out and couple to anything.
 Note: Event Sourcing is a different thing; it’s not meant to be top a level architecture, for the stated coupling reasons, and should be applied to a single bounded context

-Takeaway is: lack of a design skills reflects dramatically in reduced reliability of the distributed system and extended lead time to make a business impact.
+**Takeaway is:** lack of a design skills reflects dramatically in reduced reliability of the distributed system and extended lead time to make a business impact.

-If I was to advise a journey on this path of learning good design it would be: low level (code) design and system design are very similar;
+If I was to advise a journey on this path of learning good design it would be:

-1. Start with Clean Code (accurate namings especially which leads to a better design because you gain more domain insights through this process of naming things the way they are)
+1. Low level (code) design and system design are very similar; start with Clean Code (accurate namings especially which leads to a better design because you gain more domain insights through this process of naming things the way they are)
 2. Refactoring skills (Fowler’s book)